Healthcare facilities

 • Use advisory mode for operator review before autonomy.

-• Preserve BAS alarms, overrides, and native safety logic.
+• Preserve BMS alarms, overrides, and native safety logic.

 Opportunity